Justice-Through-Code/simple-frontend/README.md

 This is your 'localhost' (a web server running locally, on the same computer that you're sending the request from), `http://127.0.0.1:8000`, at the route `square/<number>`, where the user enters a number and it is sent in the request.
 Your web server must be _on_ in order for this frontend to receive a response.

-This url can be updated to send a request to any other API instead on `line 12` of file `index.js`.
+This url can be updated to send a request to any other API instead on `line 1` of file `index.js` (note that you'll also have to edit any lines that use this variable as well).

 ## How to Use